Article highlights

 These symptoms may be subtle, but they can gradually worsen over time.

-Poor judgment and reasoning can show signs of cognitive decline.
-They may be early symptoms of Alzheimer’s disease or other types of dementia, like vascular dementia.
-If a person is having trouble making decisions, they might start making choices that are different from their own.
+Poor judgment and reasoning can indicate cognitive decline.
+They may be early symptoms of Alzheimer's disease or other types of dementia, like vascular dementia.
+If a person is having trouble making decisions, they might start making choices that are out of character.

 Poor decisions can include: